Inside the Belvedere Palace

 Before we get to Klimt, you need to understand the heart of this palace.
 The Marble Hall (Marmorsaal) is a two-story ceremonial space that stretches through the center of the building.
 Look up and you’ll see Carlo Carlone’s ceiling fresco from 1720, a swirling baroque masterpiece that glorifies Prince Eugene’s military victories.

 The hall uses a technique called quadratura, essentially architectural trickery through painting that makes the ceiling seem to dissolve into the heavens.
 Combined with the lavish marble work, it’s designed to make you feel small and awestruck.
-And it works.

-The Kiss and Klimt's Masterpieces
+The Kiss and Klimt's masterpieces

-Now we get to the main event.
 The Upper Belvedere houses the world’s largest collection of Gustav Klimt oil paintings, with 24 works by the master.
-Walking into the central gallery where The Kiss (1908) hangs is an experience that stops people in their tracks.
+Walking into the central gallery where “The Kiss” (1908) hangs is an experience that stops people in their tracks.

 Inside the Lower Belvedere

-Walk down the hill to the Lower Belvedere and the atmosphere shifts completely.
+Walk down the hill to the Lower Belvedere Palace and the atmosphere shifts completely.
 This was Prince Eugene’s actual residence, built between 1712 and 1717, before the showpiece palace above.
 These rooms were designed for living, for intimate conversations with fellow collectors and scholars, for enjoying art in private rather than parading it before ambassadors.

 In the Lower Belvedere, the rooms themselves are the permanent exhibition.
 The palace uses these historic state rooms as atmospheric settings for high-profile temporary exhibitions, creating this fascinating dialogue between 18th-century opulence and whatever contemporary or historical art happens to be on display.